-- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Turn your computer upside down. - 5 Open the cover on the bottom by unscrewing the screw (turn counter-clockwise). - 6 To remove the memory module, pull the tabs in the direction of the arrows 1.The memory module is released.
+- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery. - Wait until the computer cools down. - Turn the computer upside down. - 5 Open the cover on the bottom by unscrewing the screw (turn counter-clockwise).

-7 Pull the memory module in the direction of arrow 2.
+To remove the memory module, pull the tabs in the direction of the arrows 1.
+The memory module is released.

-- 8 Remove the new memory module from its packaging. - 9 Install the memory module by sliding it into the memory module slot, as shown. - 10 Press the module into place until it clicks.
+- Pull the memory module in the direction of arrow 2. - Remove the new memory module from its packaging.
+8 - Install the memory module by sliding it into the memory module slot, as shown.

+10 Press the module into place until it clicks.

-- Please do not touch any other board than the memory modules. - If you only place 1 memory module, please put the module to the slot, as shown in the illustration below.
+Please do not touch any other board than the memory modules.

+If you only place one memory module, please put the module to the slot, as shown in the illustration below.
-11 Close the computer cover.

-- 12 Tighten the screw on the bottom of the computer. - 13 Turn on the computer.
+- 11 Replace the cover. - 12 Tighten the screw on the bottom of the computer. - 13 Reinsert the battery and turn on the computer.